-Vocal Jazz is Vocal Jazz is for students who enjoy singing pop, soul, and jazz music.
-Students will explore singing as a small group, use handheld microphones, and singing solos with proper technique.
-The Vocal Jazz Ensemble is performance-centred and performs regularly within the school and community.
+Vocal Jazz is an enhancement course for experienced singers.
+In this auditioned group (auditions held in early February) students will develop musicianship as they work through a variety of repertoire with an emphasis on jazz and pop.
+There will be opportunities for students to work in small ensembles, solo, and use handheld microphones with proper technique.
+The Vocal Jazz Ensemble is performance-centred and would perform frequently within the school and community.
 Attendance at all performances is a requirement for this course.
 Depending on timetable constraints, this course may be off-timetable.